sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Sustained**]

-Effect: While sustained, you can sense the exact square a creature within range moves to.
+Effect: While sustained, you can sense the exact square a creature within range moves to as long as they are touching the ground.

 ### Thousand-Li Earthwolf Spider Gu
 *Rank 5 Celerity*